Skip to main content

 ❌ Rhinebeck residents were kept in the dark.

-⚠️ Rhinebeck Town Officials have made no effort to communicate with defendants about their concerns before taking legal action on your dime.
+⚠️ Rhinebeck Town Officials made no effort to communicate with defendants about their concerns before taking legal action on your dime.

 We, the taxpayers and business owners of Rhinebeck, demand: